goualard-f/MicroFloatingPoints.jl/docs/src/manual.md

 304.0
 ```

-It is possible to know the largest positive integer such that all smaller integers are representation without rounding using the [`Base.maxintfloat`](https://docs.julialang.org/en/v1/base/base/#Base.maxintfloat) method:
+It is possible to know the largest positive integer such that all smaller integers are represented without rounding using the [`Base.maxintfloat`](https://docs.julialang.org/en/v1/base/base/#Base.maxintfloat) method:

 ```jldoctest constructor-examples
 julia> maxintfloat(Floatmu{8,7})